ZOEYXIAOZHENG/ZOEYXIAOZHENG/README.md

-## Hi there 👋
+# Hi there 👋

+## I am Zoey Xiao Zheng
-# I'm Zoey Xiao, a Web Developer with background in Journalism and Aviation.
+## a Web Developer with background in Journalism and Aviation.

 - 👩🏻‍💻  I’m currently looking for a Web Developer job
 - 🏄🏼‍♀️  I’m currently learning TypeScript and Snowboarding